ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

    commit
    ```
    {: codeblock}
-7. Save the configuration
+7. Commit and automatically save your changes to the startup configuration.
    ```
-   save
+   commit
    ```
    {: codeblock}